okfn/opendataeditor/portal/content/docs/contributing/development.md

 > You need to be a maintainer to release a new version

 - Update the version in `package.json` according to SemVer
-- Create a pull request with the changes and get it approved and merged
+- Create a pull request with the change and get it approved and merged
-- Run `make release` locally to create a new release
+- GitHub Actions will automatically create a [release draft](https://github.com/okfn/opendataeditor/releases) with build artifacts to be tested and published
+- Until the draft realease is published, every new pull request merged will update the draft with new artifacts
+- Review, edit, and publish the draft release when it is ready